Hormone Replacement Therapy Denver

 All About Hormone Therapy

 Menopause is a period of time in a woman’s life where she naturally stops having a menstrual cycle.
 It is the end of what are considered the reproductive years.
 The average age of menopause for American women is 51 years old.
 Before menopause occurs, many women enter a transitional phase known as perimenopause.
-This is a time of change in the levels of estrogens, a hormone that is responsible for controlling the menstrual cycle.
+This is a time of change in the levels of estrogen, a hormone that is responsible for controlling the menstrual cycle.

 During childbearing years, both estrogen and progesterone levels change.
 They are made by the ovaries and balance the menstrual cycle.
 Estrogen is responsible for causing the endometrium, the uterine line, to grow and thicken to prepare for possible pregnancy.
 On a certain day in the cycle (there is no set time); an egg is releases by an ovary in what is known as ovulation.
 If the egg isn’t fertilized, no pregnancy occurs.
 This will cause the levels of those two hormones to decrease and the uterus to shed this lining.
 This is the monthly period.